TV1 (Estonian TV channel)

 TV1 was a private Estonian television channel.
 It included news, current affairs, sports and general entertainment.
 The channel was founded by AS Eesti Sõltumatu Televisioon (Estonian Independent Television) of the Sõnajalgs in 1997 and was sold to Polsat in 2000.
-Since Polsat gave excessive amounts of kroons to TV1 just to pay its debts, coupled with uncertainties during the Sõnajalg administration, they decided to shut the channel down on October 3, 2001 after four years.
+Since Polsat gave excessive amounts of kroons to TV1 to pay its debts, coupled with uncertainties during the Sõnajalg administration, the channel shut down on October 3, 2001.

 History

-Founded in February 1997 by the Sõnajalg family (Oleg and Andres Sõnajalg), the owners wanted TV1 to be a news channel.
+Founded in February 1997 after a series of delays by the Sõnajalg family (Oleg and Andres Sõnajalg), the owners wanted TV1 to be a news-intensive channel.
+The initial plan was to broadcast a three-hour news schedule with a half-hour program repeated during the period, being interrupted when important stories were being held.
+News were the primary pillar in the experimental broadcasts, movies and cartoons were secondary, according to Sõnajalg.
+TV3's director of programming Toomas Lepp was concerned about the market needing a news-intensive service, as well as concerns over the advertising market.
+Lepp said that if TV1's market share was between 20 and 30%, it would survive.
+The launch of the channel was delayed several times before settling on 10 February 1997 as the new launch date.
+The channel broadcast on the same frequencies as the defunct TIPP TV (1995-1996) and increased its output from 25 kilometers to 80 kilometers.
+Oleg Sõnajalg was still finishing some details regarding the transmitter connections.
+By January 1998, it started satellite distribution by using Telenor's new satellite uplink station in Bratislava.
 In June 1998 the shares were transferred to Ühispank under the condition that it would invest 25 million kroons for the channel within a month.
 The bank invested such value on delay.
 Vallo Toomet, who was in charge of reformulating the channel, paid the salary based on loan contracts.
 Therefore, the company had to delay a 10 million kroon payment in state debts.

 On 14 November 1998, the Sõnajalgs left Estonia, having quit TV1's management because they were no longer operating in the station for its workers, but for their personal interests.
 Oleg and Andres Sõnajalg wrote a document that would have allowed them to carry out the decision of the TV1 supervisory board to leave the mediation of ORTV advertising to themselves, but not to Ühispank and TV1.
 According to unconfirmed data, the brothers tried to take control of the entire ORTV project and disconnect it from TV1.

 Vallo Toomet, Chairman of the Board of Directors of TV1, located the document prepared on a computer on 12 November, the eve of the Fiscal Council meeting.
 The Sõnajalgs were informed of their exclusion from the council the next day, just before the Council meeting.
 TV1 and Ühispank executives used gang language when commenting on the Sõnajalg's expulsion of the council.